Home > Services > Product Engineering > Re-architecting and Modernisation

 Refactoring and API Unification

-Codebase improvements and interface standardization that reduce duplication, simplify integrations, and make services easier to maintain and reuse across the wider system.
+Codebase improvements and interface standardisation that reduce duplication, simplify integrations, and make services easier to maintain and reuse across the wider system.

-A structured plan to improve or rebuild parts of the application stack so the system becomes easier to maintain, extend, and adapt to changing business needs.
+A structured plan to improve or rebuild parts of the application stack so the system becomes easier to maintain, extend, and adapt to changing business needs without slowing down future development.

-Upgraded environments, deployment pipelines, and operational foundations that improve reliability, security, observability, and release readiness.
+Upgraded environments, deployment pipelines, and operational foundations that improve reliability, security, observability, release readiness, and day-to-day platform stability.

 01